MySQL HeatWave User Guide

 PAR Recommendations.

-The following example loads a table with a single file specified with a PAR.
+The following example specifies a single file with a PAR.

-Review additional examples that use PARs to load structured data using Lakehouse Auto Parallel Load or manually.
+Review additional examples that use PARs to create external tables using Lakehouse Auto Parallel Load or manually.

 only to PAR and resource principals.
 Use one of the